 Manufacturing or manufacture: The production, blending, infusing, compounding or other preparation of marijuana cannabis products, including, but not limited to, marijuana cannabis extraction or preparation by means of chemical synthesis.
 “Manufacturing or manufacture” does not include cultivation.

 Marijuana Cannabis: The leaves, stems, flowers and seeds of a marijuana cannabis plant, whether growing or not.
-“Marijuana Cannabis” does not include industrial hemp, as defined in MRSA Title 7, section 2231, or a marijuana cannabis product.
+“Marijuana Cannabis” does not include industrial hemp, as defined in Title 28-B, or a marijuana cannabis product.

 Marijuana Cannabis operation: A cultivation facility, a products manufacturing facility, a testing facility, a marijuana cannabis store or a marijuana cannabis social club.